lu-lab/ez-frcnn/README.md

 ## Requirements
 ### OS Requirements
-We provide instructions for installing EZ-FRCNN on Windows (11 v24H2 or higher) or MacOS (Sequoia 15.5 or higher) below.
+We provide instructions for installing EZ-FRCNN on Windows (11 v24H2 or higher) or MacOS (Intel chip; Sequoia 15.5 or higher) below.

 ### Hardware Requirements
 While a GPU is **highly recommended** to use EZ-FRCNN, it is not required.